-We ask that you verify annually that you hold an active license to practice medicine or osteopathy in the United States or Canada and that there have been no adverse actions against any of the licenses you hold in the United States or Canada, by January 31st of each year in order to "meet MOC requirements.”
-This is the only MOC requirement that is due prior to December 31 of the calendar year.
-Adverse actions against any state license you hold will be reported to the ABD via the Disciplinary Action Notification Service (DANS) of the American Board of Medical Specialties (ABMS).
+We ask that you verify annually by December 31 that you hold an active license to practice medicine or osteopathy in the United States or Canada and that there have been no adverse actions against any of the licenses you hold in the United States or Canada.
+Adverse actions against any state license you hold are reported to the ABD via the Disciplinary Action Notification Service (DANS) of the American Board of Medical Specialties (ABMS).

 For more details, see MOC FAQs: Professional Standing.